 Keep reading to learn more about the science behind all of this.
 Then, check out our tips on using emotions to sell.

-SEO in 2022: The Human Emotional Filter
+SEO: The Human Emotional Filter

 The job of an SEO expert has evolved.
 This job was once a largely technical position that involved checking keyword density, polishing up meta texts, and other behind-the-scenes tasks.